Who's best for fibre broadband?

 The best fibre broadband speeds

-Ofcom's biannual report into real world broadband speeds looks at average speeds across the UK on the main network's ADSL2+ and fibre broadband connections.
+Ofcom's annual report into real world broadband speeds looks at average speeds across the UK on the main network's ADSL2+ and fibre broadband connections.

 Their last report, released March 2016, included more providers offering 76Mb fibre than ever before as the faster connections become available more widely, and BT's rivals find it more commercially viable to offer their own version of the service.